What We Know About The Tourist Deaths In The Dominican Republic

 Advertisement

-On May 25, Miranda Schaup-Werner, a 41-year-old from Pennsylvania, collapsed and died suddenly after having a drink from her room’s minibar — just five days before, and in the same resort complex as, Holmes and Day.
-The Dominican Republic’s attorney general said the American tourist died from a heart attack, according to preliminary autopsy reports.
+On May 25, Miranda Schaup-Werner, a 41-year-old from Pennsylvania, collapsed and died suddenly after having a drink from her room’s minibar — just five days before Holmes and Day were found dead, and in the same resort complex.
+The Dominican Republic’s attorney general said that according to preliminary autopsy reports, the American tourist died from a heart attack.

-In June 2018, a bride-to-be from Pennsylvania died from a heart attack during a trip to the country with her fiance.
-According to her sister, Yvette Monique Sport, 51, had a drink from her hotel room’s minibar, took a shower and got ready to “retire for the evening.”
-Given the eerily similar deaths of the Holmes, Day, and Schaup-Werner, Sport’s sister told Fox 29 she is now questioning the cause of Sport’s death.
+In June 2018, a bride-to-be from Pennsylvania died from a heart attack during a trip to the country with her fiancé.
+Yvette Monique Sport, 51, had a drink from her hotel room’s minibar, took a shower, and got ready to “retire for the evening,” before she suddenly died, according to her sister.
+Given the similarities with the recent deaths of the Holmes, Day, and Schaup-Werner, Sport’s sister told Fox 29 she is now questioning the cause of her sister's death.
 “There is something … something dirty at the bottom of all of this,” she said.
 “She was 51 years of age, relatively healthy, no reason for her to go on vacation and just die so suddenly.”

 Where in the Dominican Republic did the deaths occur?